What do you remember about 1993?

 “Why did I get this?
 Why can’t others understand how bad a migraine attack can be?”

 I tell them that a migraine is not “just a headache.”
 While 5% of the population never gets headaches, 12-14% of the population get migraine headaches.
 By definition, a migraine is a moderate to severe, disabling headache associated with nausea with or without vomiting and light or sound sensitivity.
 Migraine stops people in their tracks and forces them to go home from work or school and miss family outings.
-People that don’t get migraines usually can’t relate those who do.
+People that don’t get migraines usually can’t relate to those who do.